mmaachado/BigNats-hyprland-dotfiles/README.md

 # hyprland-dotfiles

-This is a fork of BigNats hyprland dotfiles tuned for my personal use.
+This is a fork of [BigNats](https://github.com/NathanGros/BigNats-hyprland-dotfiles) hyprland dotfiles tuned for my personal use.
 I use hyprland exclusively when I need to focus on productivity, whether it's writing code, studying, or writing ideas and scripts in Obsidian.

 All the settings here are tuned to fit my workflow and tools.

 ## IMPORTANT

-Change (or not) the wallpapers and user profile picture in `.config/hypr`.
+Change the wallpapers and user profile picture in `.config/hypr`.

 I **highly** recommend looking at the `.config/hypr/conf/bindings.conf` file to learn all the bindings.